awslabs/kubeflow-manifests/website/content/en/docs/component-guides/katib.md

 +++
 title = "Katib"
-description = "Get started with Katib on Amazon EKS" weight = 20
+description = "Get started with Katib on Amazon EKS" weight = 15
 +++

 ## Access AWS Services from Katib

-For Katib experiment pods to be granted access to AWS resources, the corresponding profile in which the experiment is created needs to be configured with the `AwsIamForServiceAccount` plugin.
-To configure the `AwsIamForServiceAccount` plugin to work with profiles, follow the steps below.
+In order to grant Katib experiment pods access to AWS resources, the corresponding profile in which the experiment is created needs to be configured with the `AwsIamForServiceAccount` plugin.
+To configure the `AwsIamForServiceAccount` plugin to work with Profiles, follow the steps below.

 ### Prerequisites

-Configuration steps to configure profiles with AWS IAM permissions can be found [here](./profiles.md#configuration-steps).
-The configuration steps will configure the profile controller to work with the `AwsIamForServiceAccount` plugin.
+Steps to configure Profiles with AWS IAM permissions can be found in the [Profiles component guide](/kubeflow-manifests/docs/component-guides/profiles/#configuration-steps).
+Follow those steps to configure the profile controller to work with the `AwsIamForServiceAccount` plugin.

-Below is an example of a profile using the `AwsIamForServiceAccount` plugin:
+The following is an example of a profile using the `AwsIamForServiceAccount` plugin:
 ```yaml
 apiVersion: kubeflow.org/v1
 kind: Profile